Rentaghost: Background

-The long-suffering neighbours of Rentaghost are the Perkinses, who appear from series four onwards and think the Meakers are mad.
+The long-suffering neighbours of Rentaghost are the Perkins, who appear from series four onwards and think the Meakers are mad.

 Episodes

 Releases

-Only the first series of Rentaghost was released on VHS and DVD, with rights issues holding up further release.
+Only the first series of Rentaghost was released on VHS and DVD, other episodes were not released due to poor sales.
 However, the first two series were made available digitally via the BBC Store.

 Some master copies of Rentaghost episodes and other children's shows were wiped by the BBC in 1993 on the assumption that they were no use and that examples of some other episodes were sufficient.
 The wiped tapes were then sold overseas to countries that still used obsolete, in the UK at least, tape formats.
 However, BBC Enterprises had requested copies of the first three series a couple of years earlier and they were showing at the time on UK Gold; these were later recovered by the BBC Archives.